 Putting It All Together With Google Assistant

 Google’s final flourish when it comes to travel planning is letting you leave everything in its (virtual) hands.
-Google Assistant has been around for a couple of years now, but it recently added a slew of travel-related features for both planning and real-time information.
+Google Assistant has been around for a couple of years now, but it now includes a slew of travel-related features for both planning and real-time information.

 Just like other virtual assistants such as Siri or Alexa, Google Assistant takes voice commands (via either the app or a physical Google Home device) and performs various actions.

-As it stands today, the Assistant can check in for flights, monitor for delays and disruptions, book hotels, track down destination information, locate sights, check the weather, act as an interpreter, and as of early 2019, operate Google Maps.
+As it stands today, the Assistant can check in for flights, monitor for delays and disruptions, book hotels, track down destination information, locate sights, check the weather, act as an interpreter, and operate Google Maps.

 Does the future of travel planning involve talking to your phone and have it do everything for you?
 Google certainly seems to think so.